basan-ta/chatbot_on_dataMining/README.md

 ---

-Built with ❤️ using LangChain, FAISS, and Chainlit
+Built with ❤️ using LangChain, Llama2, FAISS, and Chainlit.